 A strong footer compliments your website and assists with navigation.
 Use keyword-rich anchor text with every link.

-Reminder: Your footer appears on every page, so think about where you want your visitors to go next when they reach the bottom.
+Sidenote: Your footer appears on every page, so think about where you want your visitors to go next when they reach the bottom.

 Since over 50% of internet traffic comes from mobile and mobile users scroll due to smaller screen size, utilizing footer links to redirect visitors to another page on your site makes sense.